General hyperplane sections of log canonical threefolds in positive characteristic: Geometrically log canonical (resp. geometrically klt) singularities

-and the scheme theoretic intersection $E_1 \cap E_2$ is non-reduced. \end{enumerate} In the first case, the proof is similar to that of Proposition \ref{* for cusp}.
+In the first case, the proof is similar to that of Proposition \ref{* for cusp}.
 In the second case, the assertion follows from the similar argument as in Proposition \ref{* for twisted cusp}.

 We consider the third case.
 Since we have $K_{Y}+ (E_1+ E_2) = f^*K_X $ (c.f.
 Theorem \ref{classification} (3) below), the pair $(Y, E_1+E_2)$ is log canonical at $P$.
-Therefore, it follows from \cite[Theorem 2.31]{Kol} that the pair $(Y,E_1+E_2)$ is SNC at $P$, which is a contradiction since $E_1 \cap E_2$ is non-reduced. \end{proof}
+Therefore, it follows from \cite[Theorem 2.31]{Kol} (see also Remark \ref{rem: node}) that the pair $(Y,E_1+E_2)$ is SNC at $P$, which is a contradiction since $E_1 \cap E_2$ is non-reduced. \end{proof}